-There is no data on Appliance Use Review (AUR), or community pharmacy hepatitis C antibody-testing service (currently commissioned until 31 March 2023).
+There is no data on AUR, or community pharmacy hepatitis C antibody-testing service (currently commissioned until 31 March 2023).
 The hepatitis C service has had a very low uptake in Bedford Borough and nationally.
-However, it should be noted, that for some of these services such as the AUR, it doesn't preclude them from providing the service.
+However, it should be noted that for some of these services, such as the AUR, not signing up does not preclude them from providing the service.

 The number of providers of the AUR service is also very low regionally and nationally.
 There were only 65 community pharmacy or DAC providers nationally (1%) and five community pharmacy or DAC providers (0.4%) in the East of England in 2020-21.
-There has been no recorded provision of the AUR service from community pharmacy providers in Bedford Borough up until end of January 2022.
+There has been no recorded provision of the AUR service from community pharmacy providers in Bedford Borough to the end of January 2022.

-Detail of the recorded activity of Advanced Service delivery in Bedford Borough for 2021-22 (ten months) can been seen in Table 13 below.
+Detail of the recorded activity of Advanced Service delivery in Bedford Borough for 2021-22 (across 10 months) can been seen in Table 12.
 It must be stressed that the impact of the COVID-19 pandemic will have affected this activity data in several ways: